Xe/site/blog/the-dwarven-cavern-6e-2020-06-28.markdown

 The first part has 1 mechanical trap around the second corner, players will need to work their way through it with low light or to grab a working torch off the wall.
-The traps do 1d4 damage.
+The trap does 1d4 damage.

 The tunnel opens into a guard station, the dwarf archers wait behind cover for players to get in range of their shortbows.
 If they get within 10 feet of the